Himanshu072001/iOS-Dev-Himanshu-Portfolio/README.md

 To know more click on [AppStore Link](https://apps.apple.com/us/app/bodyguard-by-safehouse/id1206852049 "App link")

-## 🌉CityDating-Swipe, Match & Meet Local Singles ❤️
+## 2: CityDating-Swipe, Match & Meet Local Singles ❤️
 Made just for Northwest &California singles… Try the new local dating app that's connecting thousands of singles around the Northwest & California.
 Only real singles around Washington, Oregon, Idaho, Montana & Wyoming can sign up thanks to our AI, so no more matching with scammers and non-locals.
 Swipe, match, chat & meet with Northwest singles for free!

 Singles in the Northwest have made more than 22 million swipes, 1 million chats, and 220K matches from Seattle to Portland and Spokane to Boise.
 Thanks for making us the best free dating app for Northwest singles to swipe, match, chat, and meet!